Phyu Gyi: Career

+Boxing

-In September 1960 around 20 boxers joined other sports teams as part of a cultural mission on a trip to China.
-They fought in 10 cities including Beijing.
+In October 1960, around 20 Burmese fighters joined other sports teams as part of a cultural mission on a trip to China.
+They fought in 10 cities including Beijing, Xiangying, Nanjing, Shanghai, Guangzhou and Kunming.
+Their tour started on October 5.
 They were part of another trade mission and a delegation that consisted of Prime Minister U Nu, General Ne Win and defence staff who were there to sign a Sino-Burmese boundary treaty with Chinese Premier Zhou Enlai.
-In an interview with Starlight magazine in the 90's boxer Abyauk recalled the following boxers on the trip: Bo Sein, Maung Dway, Phyu Gyi, Phyu Lay, Shu Ma Wa, Bo Kyaw, Kyaung Thar Gyi, Sein Lone, Maung Lone, Toe Lone, One Dollar, Taw Thar Lay, Taing Lone Kyaw and Okkalar Daung.
+In the September 8 issue of The Rangoon Daily, Kyar Ba Nyein recaps the selection event that was held at Aung San Indoor Stadium in order to select the boxers who'd travel to China.
+His selection included Maung Lone, One Dollar, Bo Kyaw, Phyu Gyi, Toe Lone & Bo Lay in first class; Phyu Lay, Shu Ma Wa, Sein Lone, Sein Hmyin and Sein Win in second class; Hla Shwe, Kyaung Thar, Byauk, Bo Sein and Daung Nyo in third class.

 In December 1964, Kyar Ba Nyein was once again tasked with bringing famous boxers to Rangoon for the 17th anniversary of Independence.
 The event was held at Kennedy Island from January 3 to January 8, 1965.
 A December 27 article in Light of Burma reported that Pat Lone (Kyondoe), Phyu Gyi (Thaton), Toe Lone, Maung Lone & Sein Lone (Mawlamyine) among many others would participate.
 Phyu Gyi defeated Bo Kalay on January 5, and eventually faced Sein Lone in the finals on January 9.

-From February 26th to March 4th 1965, a flag tournament celebrating Peasants' Day took place at Rangoon Kyaikkasan Stadium.
+From February 26 to March 4, 1965, a flag tournament celebrating Peasants' Day took place at Rangoon Kyaikkasan Stadium.
 In the finals of the tournament Phyu Gyi defeated Toe Lone from Mawlamyine for a cash prize of 500Kyats.

-From January 3rd to January 8th 1966, an event at Kennedy Island celebrating the 18th anniversary of Independence took place in Rangoon.
-It was announced that both Phyu Gyi and Tine Lone Kyaw would both bring in a group of boxers to participate.
+From January 3 to January 8, 1966, a Lethwei event at Kennedy Island celebrating the 18th anniversary of Independence took place in Rangoon.
+It was announced that both Phyu Gyi and Tine Lone Kyaw would both bring in a group of fighters to participate.
 Phyu Gyi, contesting for the first class flag himself, had a match with Patma Sein on January 5.